ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 If multiple mappings in a column have the same key, an error flag will be set on the table's validity object.

 If an invalid `icon` value is passed to `nimble-mapping-icon`, an error flag will be set on the table's validity object.
-An invalid `icon` value is any element that does not derive from `Icon`.
+An invalid `icon` value is any element that cannot be resolved or that does not derive from `Icon`.

 `nimble-table-column-icon` supports only `nimble-mapping-icon` and `nimble-mapping-spinner` as mapping elements. `nimble-table-column-mapping` supports only `nimble-mapping-string`.
 Unsupported mappings will result in an error flag being set on the table's validity object.